florianporada/printerprinter/README.md

-# Printer Boi
+# PrinterPrinter

 ## Description

-Printer boi is a standalone/companion project for connecting a raspberrypi zero attached thermal printer via socket.io to an exisiting nodejs environment
+PrinterPrinter is a standalone/companion project for connecting a raspberrypi zero attached thermal printer via socket.io to an exisiting nodejs environment

 ## Installation